countvajhula/relation/dev/CONTRIBUTING.rst

 .. code-block:: bash

-  git tag -n  # list existing tags and annotations git tag -a <new version number> -m "<release message>"  # or leave out -m to enter it in Vim
+  git tag -n<NUM>  # list existing tags and annotations; if specified, NUM configures verbosity git tag -a <new version number> -m "<release message>"  # or leave out -m to enter it in Vim

 10. Push the changes including the new tag to origin